xCDAT/xcdat/CONTRIBUTING.rst

 Get Started
 ------------
 Ready to contribute?
-Here's how to set up xCDAT for local development.
+Here's how to set up XCDAT for local development.

 VSCode
 ~~~~~~